casper-network/ceps/text/0003-hash-indexed-object-store.md

 * Another approach is to allow any node to push objects to a CDN.
 This might require a plausibility check (i.e. show that the object is reachable from genesis) and thus would need some specialized software to enable.
 * Clients could also upload Wasm blocks to a CDN beforehand, making the actual deploy really small.

-Note that none of this is strictly required as all the CDN functionality is strictly optional with regards to the correct operation of the network.
+_NOTE: the described CDN functionality would be strictly optional with regards to the correct operation of the network._

 ### Git-style pack files

-We may copy the idea of pack files, saving us some roundtrips.
-This is the first more complicated feature, but a node joining could easily happen to find a pack file that contains the blocks (without deploy contents) all the way up to genesis.
-It will then fetch other information as required.
+We could opt to implement pack files, to further optimize and most notably reduce total round trips.
+This is a non-trivial optimization, but offers significant benefits.
+For instance, it is easy to imagine a new node receiving a pack file that contains all Blocks (without dependencies) all the way back to genesis; that node could then fetch other information as required.

 A pack is just a collection of objects, so importing one into a node should be (disk space not withstanding) strictly a benefit to the node.
 In the absence of CDNs, pack files can be used to speed up inter-node downloads.